elpsio/spring-boot-custom-starter/README.md

 # Spring Boot Custom Starter

-A simple demo project to show the advantages of custom spring boot starters
+A simple demo project to show the advantages of custom spring boot starters with Spring Boot 3.2.0

 ## Sub projects